DataDog/integrations-extras/anecdote/README.md

    - After clicking "Install," you will be prompted to connect your Anecdote account with your Datadog account.
 Click "Connect Accounts" to proceed.

 4. **Sign into your Anecdote account**
-   - You will be redirected to the Anecdote login page.
+   - You are redirected to the Anecdote login page.
 Enter your Anecdote account credentials to sign in.

 5. **Navigate to the Integrations section**
    - Once signed in, navigate to the Integrations section within your Anecdote account.